naveennaidu/OCRA-App/README.md

-# Oral-Pre-Cancer-Detection
+# Oral Cancer Risk Assessment

-Android App for collecting patients data
+An Android app to collect oral pre-cancer patient data and assess the risk using our trained ML model.